ostera/ostera.github.io/_posts/erlang-training-notes.md

 Don't deal with corrupted data.

+Log the reason of the process exit that's being trapped.

 Always trap exits and have very consistent way of raising and catching exceptions.

 Never trust your systems, nor yourself.